shaoxunyuan/AQUARIUMHB/docs/index.md

 ## 1. Introduction

-AQUARIUMHB is an integrated computational pipeline designed for comprehensive analysis of circular RNAs (circRNAs) in human blood samples from RNA-seq data.
+AQUARIUMHB is a comprehesive toolkit for identify, annotate, quantify, and analyze human blood circular RNAs from RNA-seq data.

 ## 2. Quick Start with Example Data